YikeShen/yikeshen.github.io/_pages/JOIN.md

 * Contact information for 2 references (including names, affiliations, and emails)
 * Unofficial transcripts (International students please translate your transcripts into English, except for applicants from China)

+# Master students
+Master students are typically admitted through the Department of Earth and Environmental Sciences as non-thesis non-funded option.
+Students have the opportunity to work with a Professor after they started their program to transfer to thesis option.
+Please read the instruction to [apply](http://catalog.uta.edu/science/earth/graduate/#masterstext)

+# Undergraduate students
+UTA undergraduate students, please send an email inquiry to Dr. Shen about potential undergraduate research opportunities.

+# Postdocs
+We are currenly not looking for postdocs at this point.
 #### Please note, all incomplete or spam email applications will not be considered.